gitter-badger/Togethr/README.md

   bundle install
   ```

-* Configure the app for your local database by copying database.yml.sample to database.yml and adding a valid username and password.
+* THE FOLLOWING DATABASE PORTION HAS NOT BEEN SET UP PROPERLY YET: Configure the app for your local database by copying database.yml.sample to database.yml and adding a valid username and password.
 Make any changes needed for your database setup ( and possibly `rake db:create`).
   `cp config/database.yml.sample config/database.yml`

 * Create database: